-Yes, all of our animals are raised on the farm, with the one exception of the meat rabbits (we have partnered with one of our produce farms to offer this option).
+Yes, all of our animals are raised on the farm, with the one exception of the meat rabbits (we have partnered with another small family-farm to offer this option).

 Do you process the animals?

 No, we do not process our animals.
-According to state health department regulations, we must process animals in a state-inspected facility.
+According to state health department regulations, livestock that is intended to be sold to the public (i.e. not for personal use) must be processed in a state (or federal, if crossing state lines) inspected facility.
 Fortunately, there are several small-scale processors in our area where we are able to process our products efficiently while also supporting the local economy.

 Can I buy meats in an un-frozen state?